go-kratos/go-kratos.dev/src/content/docs/blades/get-started/quick-started.md

 ---
 title: Quick Start
 ---
-Blades is a multimodal AI Agent framework based on Go, supporting custom models, tools, memory, middleware, etc., suitable for multi-turn conversations, chain-of-thought reasoning, and structured output scenarios.
+Blades is a multimodal AI Agent framework based on the Go language, supporting custom models, tools, memory, middleware, etc., suitable for multi-turn conversations, chain-of-thought reasoning, and structured output scenarios.

 ## 📦 Environment Setup
-Make sure you have installed Go 1.20+, then initialize your project and import Blades with the following commands:
+Ensure you have installed Go 1.20+, then initialize your project and import Blades with the following commands:

 ```basic
 cd your-project-name